 The beautiful Greek Orthodox Cathedral at Plateia Mitropoleus has an interesting history.
 Built on the same site where a Venetian church once stood, invading Ottoman Turks turned it into a soap factory.
 Nothing of the church survived, except for a single statue of the Virgin Mary.

-After some time the soap factory shut down and the owner gave the premises back to Chania city.
+After some time the soap factory shut down and the owner gave the premises back to Chania City.
 In its place, a new Greek Orthodox Cathedral was built, complete with the original Virgin Mary Statue.

 Mosque of the Janissaries (Yali-Tzamisi Mosque)

-One of the most recognisable sights in Chania is distinctive domes of the Mosque of the Janissaries, sitting right of the old harbour.
+One of the most recognisable sights in Chania is the distinctive domes of the Mosque of the Janissaries, sitting right of the old harbour.
 Also called Yali-Tzamisi Mosque, the conquering Turks built it in 1645.
 It’s the oldest Islamic structure in Crete.
 Not used as a mosque since 1923, it now acts as a public exhibition centre or art gallery.

 The Old Turkish Hammam

 Today the hammam has been transformed and modified into a clothing store.
-Happily, it has retained the amazing interior architecture and there is a section of the floor which is glass, to showcase the remains of the baths..
+Happily, it has retained the amazing interior architecture and there is a section of the floor which is glass, to showcase the remains of the baths.

 Venetian Arsenals

-One of the longest-standing landmarks in Chania is the 16th-century Venetian Arsenals.
+One of the longest-standing landmarks in Chania City is the 16th-century Venetian Arsenals.
 Located along the eastern part of the harbour, they were shipyards (or dry docks) which were once used for shipbuilding and repair.

-Originally there were 17 arsenals in a vaulted terrace and 3 other separate ones.
-Today there are only nine remaining, some which are now exhibition and conference halls.
+Originally, there were 17 arsenals in a vaulted terrace and 3 other separate ones.
+Today there are only nine remaining, some of which are now exhibition and conference halls.
 The most spectacular is the Grand Arsenal, which was restored in 1997 to form a magnificent building that’s now used to host events and exhibitions.

 Byzantine Wall